iamkirankumaryadav/Library/Statistics/Statistics.md

 ![Sample vs Population](Image/Sample.jpg)

 ### Z Score
-- `z = (x - mean(x)) / std(x)`
+- z = (x - mean(x)) / std(x)
-- `x`: Data Points.
+- x: Data Points.

 ### Inferential Statistics

-- Allows you to conclude on a population by analyzing the sample.
-- Making inferences from the samples and concluding a population.
+- Making inferences from the samples and concluding about a population.
 - Examples: Marketing campaigns, clinical drug trials, opinion polls, etc.

 ### Hypothesis Testing:
-- This is like guessing the population based on your sample.
+- This is like guessing about the population based on your sample information.
 - Null Hypothesis (H₀): You assume there's no significant difference between your sample and the population.
 - Alternative Hypothesis (H₁): This is the actual guess about the population.
 There might be a difference!